Manjunath2001-debug/Python_app/Documentation/GPIO.md

-# GPIO Input and Output Control Application using gpiod Library.
+# GPIO Input and Output Control Application using gpiod Library

 -----------------------------------------------------------------------------------------------------------------------------------------